 Cancellation & Travel Insurance is not included in the price of the tour but can be arranged

-the ferry* port for the crossing to Dublin.
-The capital of the
+We meet at the ferry* port in Holyhead for the crossing to

-welcoming locals and lively music.
-We transfer to our hotel, just
+Dublin, Ireland's lively capital.
+We transfer to our hotel just

 *Please note: your luggage will travel on the ferry with you,